Shinrone: Transport

-Local Link Tipperary operates a bus service between Roscrea railway station and Nenagh which stops at Shinrone Post Office.
+As at 2021 Local Link Tipperary operates a bus service between Roscrea railway station and Nenagh which stops at Shinrone Post Office.
 The service operates daily.

 The nearest train stations to Shinrone are at Roscrea and Cloughjordan, both on the Limerick–Ballybrophy railway line.

-In fiction

-Shinrone is named in the Pogues song Broad Majestic Shannon.
+Culture

+Shinrone Community Centre has hosted notable international musicians including Arlo Guthrie in 1988, The Pogues and Shane MacGowan, Christy Moore, The Waterboys and Nanci Griffith.
+The Pogues and Shane MacGowan played in Shinrone numerous times, and many dubbed Shinrone as MacGowans home venue, as it was just a short distance from his native Tipperary.
+Shinrone is referenced in the Pogues song "The Broad Majestic Shannon".

 Arlo Guthrie's visit to Shinrone is mentioned in Tim Winton's novel The Riders - shortlisted for the Booker Prize in 1995.
-A character in the novel overhears locals in the small Irish village of Shinrone, recount the night Arlo Guthrie came to play.
-The actual event occurred in February 1988, when Arlo played the local hall in Shinrone.
+A character in the novel overhears locals in the small Irish village of Shinrone recount the night Guthrie came to play.
+The actual event was Guthrie's 1988 community centre concert.

-In media

 Shinrone appeared in the titles of the satirical RTÉ television series Hall's Pictorial Weekly on 12 March 1980.